vignettes/qicharts2.Rmd

 Davis Balestracci.
 Quality Digest 2014

-The gtt dataset contains data on patient harm during hospitalisation.
+dataset contains data on patient harm during hospitalisation.
 Harm is defined as any unintended physical injury resulting from treatment or care during hospitalisation and not a result of the disease itself.
 The Global Trigger Tool is a methodology for detection of adverse events in hospital patients using a retrospective record review approach.
 Each month a random sample of 20 patient records is reviewed and the number of adverse events and patient days found in the sample are counted.
-See ?gtt for details.
+See ?gtt

 head(gtt)